Cedar Lake East Beach: Park conversion: post 2010

 In 2007, community members held a session of meetings to address the growing concern over activity at the beach.
 Neighbors voted down a proposal to build a large parking lot.
 However, they voted in favor of graveling the path to the beach, which required clear cutting of additional trees and endangered plant life, to allow for service and police vehicles to reach the beach area.
-Other renovations approved included installation of picnic tables, a grill, a permanent police-only parking lot on the beachside itself, and a lifeguard stand.
+Other renovations approved included installation of picnic tables, a grill, a permanent police-only parking lot on the beachside, and a lifeguard stand.
 The initial wood life guard stand burned down, which some suspect was deliberate by vandals, and was replaced with a metal stand.